-Sycamore Springs Trail is a 9.5 mile lightly trafficked point-to-point trail located near Balch Camp, CA that offers scenic views and is rated as moderate.
+Sycamore Springs Trail is a 9.5 mile lightly trafficked point-to-point trail located near Balch Camp, California that offers scenic views and is rated as moderate.
 The trail is primarily used for off road driving and is accessible from May until November.

 off road driving

 Very dry in July, saw no-one else here.
 9.2 mile loop trail.